Nashville officer chided for not using gun in prior shooting

 Sgt.
-Matthew Boguskie later held an “informal counseling session” with him, telling Delke that he should have used his firearm, the records state.
+Matthew Boguskie later held an “informal counseling session” with him, telling Delke that he should have drawn his firearm instead, the records state.

 Delke told the sergeant that he didn’t pull his service weapon because of what he called “the hostile climate towards police use of force throughout the country.”
 He also told Boguskie that at the time he was thinking of Officer Josh Lippert, the former Nashville officer who shot Jocques Clemmons, a black man, after a traffic stop.

-Note: This story was first published on Jan.
-28, 2020.
-It was updated on Jan.
-29, 2020, to correct that officer Delke had been admonished by a supervisor for pulling out his stun gun instead of his firearm.
-He was not reprimanded for failing to shoot the suspect.